Department of Music Facilities

 - A Keyboard Laboratory containing eleven Yamaha PF85 and P105 electronic pianos for group instruction.
 When there are no classes scheduled in the Keyboard Lab, it is available for individual practice with headphones during normal business hours.

 A Jazz Studies Digital Music Laboratory comprising multiple work stations that include an iMac computer, keyboard/synthesizer, stereo speakers and headphones.
 In addition, the laboratory contains state-of-the-art, studio-quality recording and playback equipment.

 The basement area of Childers Hall houses a band rehearsal room, band offices, band storage rooms, five teaching studios, and 23 practice rooms, most of which are equipped with an upright or grand piano, and one with a pipe organ.
 The practice rooms are of average size (10'x10'), and served by a central forced-air HVAC system.
 Sound abatement material is installed on the cinder block walls, and each room has an acoustical dropped tile ceiling.

 Departmental recitals are presented in Childers Recital Hall on the third floor.
-In addition, the Department of Music occasionally schedule larger ensemble performances, including orchestra, wind ensemble, choir and jazz ensemble concerts, in 1,500-seat Cramton Auditorium or 300-seat Ira Aldridge Theater, both of which adjoin Childers Hall.
+In addition, the Department of Music schedule larger ensemble performances, including Orchestra, Concert Band, Choir and Jazz Ensemble concerts, in 1,500-seat Cramton Auditorium or 300-seat Ira Aldridge Theater, both of which adjoin Childers Hall.